The Plastic Experiment 2022/23

 Plastic pollution in the oceans has received a lot of attention in recent years, but plastic waste is basically a problem that comes from the land.
 Excessive use of single-use plastic and packaging as well as ineffective waste management means that plastic often ends up in nature instead of being recycled.
 In order to solve these problems and reduce plastic litter in nature, we need to understand more about where, when and why plastic ends up there.
 This is something we don’t yet understand!

-Through a nationwide citizen science project, involving participants across the whole of Sweden collecting and analysing plastic waste, we will undertake a scientific study together with a researcher to investigate the extent of plastic in the Swedish natural environment.
+Through a nationwide citizen science project, involving participants across the whole of Sweden collecting and analysing plastic waste, we undertook a scientific study together with researchers to investigate the extent of plastic in the Swedish natural environment.
 How much plastic is there in nature?
 What type of plastic is it and how does it vary between different places and types of habitat?
 These are some of the questions we want to answer.
-Together, we can collect far more data than has previously been possible, or than one researcher could do on their own.
+Together, we collected far more data than has previously been possible, or than one researcher could do on their own.

-The Plastic Experiment is divided into two parts, a collection part for everyone and a voluntary analysis part for elderly school pupils.
-During the collection part, participants will help to survey plastic litter in the Swedish environment.
-The participants will select one of four types of nature and collect the plastic litter found in a 100-meter-long area.
-The collected litter is then weighed and sorted into different categories of plastic (e.g. disposable cutlery, straws and plastic bags).
-The data is then submitted using an online tool.
+The Plastic Experiment was divided into two parts, a collection part for everyone and a voluntary analysis part for elderly school pupils.
+During the collection part, participants helped survey plastic litter in the Swedish environment.
+The participants selected one of four types of nature and collected the plastic litter found in a 100-meter-long area.
+The collected litter was then weighed and sorted into different categories of plastic (e.g. disposable cutlery, straws and plastic bags).
+The data was then submitted using an online tool.

-Once collection is complete, the type of plastic can be then identified in the voluntary analysis part of the experiment for elderly school pupils.
-This is done with the help of an identification key whereby the properties of the plastic are tested e.g. in water, in oil and during combustion.
+Once collection was complete, the type of plastic could then be identified in the voluntary analysis part of the experiment for elderly school pupils.
+This was done with the help of an identification key whereby the properties of the plastic are tested e.g. in water, in oil and during combustion.
 Using the key, the outcome of the tests determines the type of plastic (polymer type).
-The analysis part is best suited to pupils in Year 7 and above.
+The analysis part was best suited to pupils in Year 7 and above.

 The project is based on the Danish mass experiment on plastic pollution, plastforurening